Hanor/BpmnFlows/README.md

 ## To use

 This lib load a bpmn 2.0 file and render the workflow.
 To use this lib you need to:

-- Import in your main style.scss this scss:
+- Import in your main style.scss the BpmnFlows scss:

+        @import "../../node_modules/bpmn-flows/bpmn-flows.component.scss";

+- Import in yout main style.scss this scss to the icons:

         $fa-font-path: "../../node_modules/@fortawesome/fontawesome-free/webfonts";
         @import "../../node_modules/@fortawesome/fontawesome-free/scss/fontawesome.scss";
         @import "../../node_modules/@fortawesome/fontawesome-free/scss/solid.scss";

-    Note: The bpmn 2.0 types icons is from the font-awesome.
-Then the scss import is to load this icons to use in the  library

     Note: The bpmn 2.0 types icons is from the font-awesome.
 Then the scss import is to load this icons to use in the  library